daithimarkham/Machine-Learning-and-Statistics-Assessment/README.md

 demonstrating that the STDEV.S calculation is a better estimate for the standard deviation of a population when performed on a sample.
 Note that part of this task is to figure out the terminology in the previous sentence.

+### Task 4.

+Use Scikit-Learn to apply k-means clustering to Fisher’s famous Iris data set.
+You will easily obtain a copy of the data set online.
+Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.